k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/05_relations_creation.md

 * ```singleFieldPkAndNotPk``` - Single PK field in Parent Dataset and non-PK field in Child Dataset.
   * The relation *Child refers to Parent* is created.
 * `joinOnlyNoPkCheck` - PKs are not checked.
-FK is based on JOIN only: left side of condition is the Parent Dataset, right side is the Child Dataset.:
+FK is based on JOIN only: left side of condition is the Parent Dataset, right side is the Child Dataset.
   * The old syntax is also supported, having WHERE and '=' instead of the JOIN.
-  * in case of the LEFT JOIN or LEFT OUTER JOIN the relation direction is **opposite**: the left side should be considered a Child Dataset, the right side → a Parent Dataset.
+  * In case of the LEFT JOIN or LEFT OUTER JOIN the relation direction is **opposite**: the left side should be considered a Child Dataset, the right side → a Parent Dataset.
-  * the `joinOnlyNoPkCheck` matching rule is only available in the ANTLR mode.
+  * The `joinOnlyNoPkCheck` matching rule is only available in the ANTLR mode.
 * ```commonFieldsInBothPk``` - Common fields in PK of both datasets, but Child Dataset has additional PKs.
   * The relation *Child refers to Parent* is created.
 * ```sameFieldsInBothPk``` - Part of PK in both datasets, and both datasets have an identical number of PKs.